 A series of longstanding (yet to this day still unsettled) riddles of astronomy are shown to be effectively resolved by the core principles of the TYCHOS model.
 Age-old yet extant questions such as the “failed Michelson-Morley experiments”; James Bradley’s “aberration of light”; the “anomalous precession of Mercury’s perihelion”; the curious 8-shaped analemma (and our need for the “Equation of Time”); why only Mercury and Venus have no moons; why both Mars and the Sun exhibit 79-year cycles; why Earth’s rotation appears to decelerate and its equinoctial precession to accelerate; why our main asteroid belt is located between Mars and Jupiter (and why it even exists) — all find sensible and forthright answers when assessed within the TYCHOS paradigm (and its 1-mph-motion of Earth).
 Most significantly perhaps, the currently inexplicable so-called negative stellar parallax (exhibited by a good 25% of our stars) as well as the baffling amount of stars registering zero parallax (nearly 50%!) can be shown to be natural corollaries of the TYCHOS’ geometry.
 In other words, the mysterious existence of three types of stellar parallaxes (positive, negative and zero) is to be fully expected in the TYCHOS model.

 Conversely, it is demonstrated that the Copernican-Keplerian model of our solar system cannot possibly represent the physical reality of our cosmos – as it violates some of the most elementary laws of perspective ruling the optical and spatial domain of our human perceptions.
 Various examples are provided illustrating the inherent absurdity of the current, widely-accepted heliocentric geometry, such as the observed absence of parallax between two relatively proximate bodies (e.g. Earth & Mars – or Earth & our Moon) and the distant stars – as they both supposedly, according to Copernican theory, move laterally by several million kilometers.
-On the other hand, such apparent aberrations of relative longitudinal perspectives – as well as other incongruities related to seasonal planetary latitudes (i.e celestial declinations) – are shown to be wholly coherent with the geometric configuration, celestial mechanics and orbital velocities propounded by the TYCHOS model.
+On the other hand, such apparent aberrations of relative longitudinal perspectives – as well as other incongruities related to seasonal planetary latitudes (i.e celestial declinations) – are shown to be wholly coherent with the geometric configuration, celestial kinematics and relative orbital velocities propounded by the TYCHOS model.
 In the light of this, the TYCHOS emerges as more than just another alternative interpretation of the vast body of documented astronomical observations of our neighboring cosmos; it is today the only existing model of our solar system consistent with empirical experience and the most consolidated realities of our physical world.